Using LTI for assessments

 http://<hostname or IP>/tao/.)

-Last, enter the Consumer key and Shared secret which you used in TAO and then click on Save Changes.
+Last, enter the Consumer key (OAuth consumer key) you used in TAO and the consumer secret (Oauth consumer secret) which was generated by TAO and then click on Save Changes.

 Executing a TAO delivery in Moodle as an LTI Teacher